 Using Manuscript Sources For Medieval Studies; Palaeography, Diplomatic And Context PGM1420

 At the School of Management and Business we’re committed to attracting talented scholars at all levels to contribute to the academic vitality and research profile of the school.

-We welcome research proposals relating toAccounting, Business/Management, Economics, Finance, and Marketing since these represent significant areas of our research expertise.
+We welcome research proposals relating toAccounting, Business/Management, Economics, Finance, Tourism Management and Marketing since these represent significant areas of our research expertise.